instant-technologies/chimesamples/BotBeforeChime/readme.md

 ## BotBeforeChime
+INACTIVE AS OF 2020.
+Check out our new sample located here: https://github.com/instant-technologies/chimesamples/tree/master/Bot_Before_Chime
 ## Summary

 If you are developing a Microsoft botframework bot, and you would like to proxy a conversation over to chime if the bot cannot solve the end user request, this is an example of how you can connect the bot to chime via the DirectLine api.